soixantecircuits/idle-vue/README.md

     }
   },
   onIdle() {
-    this.messageStr = "ZZZ"
+    this.messageStr = 'ZZZ'
   },
   onActive() {
-    this.messageStr = "Hello"
+    this.messageStr = 'Hello'
   }
 })
 ```